 • Custom configuration requirements for incident review process

 • Alert priorities

-Our customer was left with a fully operational SIEM solution that improved their security maturity.
-By working closely with us, and supplementing with formal Splunk training, our customer was left with a full understanding of their SIEM solution, how it had been architected and deployed, and how to maintain it themselves.
-Whilst self-suffcient, our customer was at the start of their journey with Splunk, and made use of our Splunk Expert Service to ensure they always had help close by when they needed it.
+The customer gained a fully operational SIEM solution that improved their security maturity.
+By working closely with us, the customer was left with a full understanding of their SIEM solution, how it had been architected and deployed, and how to maintain it themselves.
+Whilst self-suffcient, the customer was at the start of their journey with Splunk, and made use of our Splunk Expert Service to ensure they always had help close by when they needed it.

-Our customer, a financial service business, wanted to migrate to Splunk Cloud from their on premise instance.
+A financial service business wanted to migrate to Splunk Cloud from their on premise instance.

 We carried out an initial migration workshop to understand some of the key concerns for this customer.
 We understood whether their Splunk data needed to be migrated to the cloud, how much data they had, and how that migration would occur.
 We also understood what assets they had and how they could be migrated to cloud.
 As part of the workshop we also carried out a healthcheck of the forwarding tier, to ensure that it was following best practice for the move to Cloud.

 We provided the output of the workshop, and recommended approach, to the customer in a report.
 We worked through the findings to help the customer decide on the approach which was best for them.

 With a plan in place, we helped the customer perform the migration.
 We started by performing some remediation activities, ensuring that the forwarding tier was set up correctly for Cloud and would provide a robust, scalable solution for the customers future requirements.
 We then set about migrating both their data and assets into Splunk Cloud.
 Specifically, we helped prepare their apps to ensure that they migrated smoothly onto the Splunk Cloud platform.